lancewangsyd/COMP5349/README.md

 #within basic modules, momentum in SGD, dropout can also be based on andrew ng's work.
 only weight norm need to be defined from scratch.

-#for extra modules, we must implement minibatch, otherwise would be too slow.